 Heather Wallace is a Certified Equine Sports Massage Therapist (ESMT), Certified Canine Massage Therapist (CCMT), and Aromatherapist.

 An overachiever by nature, Heather is always seeking to learn more to help animals of all kinds.
 She has a keen sense for what each animal needs and communicates, especially the more sensitive horses and dogs.

 As the writer and photographer for her blog, The Timid Rider (formerly Bridle & Bone), Heather is working diligently to reveal to the world the benefits natural therapies for animals.
 Her blog was started to address the variety of concerns had by her client’s owners and “fur parents”.

 Heather has written for a number of publications including Holistic Horse Magazine, Sidelines Magazine, Good Dog Magazine, and Equine Info Exchange.
-Her first book, Equestrian Handbook of Excuses was a 2017 Literary Selection for the Equus Film Festival and she is busy working on her second book, Confessions of a Timid Rider, which was released June 2018, is an Amazon best-selling book in three equestrian categories.
+Her first book, Equestrian Handbook of Excuses was a 2017 Literary Selection for the Equus Film Festival and her second book, Confessions of a Timid Rider, which was released June 2018, is an Amazon best-selling book in three equestrian categories.